hzi-bifo/RiboDetector/README.md

   -c CONFIG, --config CONFIG
                         Path of config file
   -d DEVICEID, --deviceid DEVICEID
                         Indices of GPUs to enable.
-Quotated comma-separated device ID numbers. (default: all)
-  -l LEN, --len LEN     Sequencing read length, should be not smaller than 50.
+Quotated comma-separated device ID numbers. (default: all) -l LEN, --len LEN     Sequencing read length.
+Note: the accuracy reduces for reads shorter than 40.
   -i [INPUT [INPUT ...]], --input [INPUT [INPUT ...]]
                         Path of input sequence files (fasta and fastq), the second file will be considered as second end if two files given.
   -o [OUTPUT [OUTPUT ...]], --output [OUTPUT [OUTPUT ...]]
                         Path of the output sequence files after rRNAs removal (same number of files as input).
-(Note: 2 times slower to write gz files)
-  -r [RRNA [RRNA ...]], --rrna [RRNA [RRNA ...]]
+                        (Note: 2 times slower to write gz files) -r [RRNA [RRNA ...]], --rrna [RRNA [RRNA ...]]
-                        Path of the output sequence file of detected rRNAs (same number of files as input)
-  -e {rrna,norrna,both,none}, --ensure {rrna,norrna,both,none}
+                        Path of the output sequence file of detected rRNAs (same number of files as input) -e {rrna,norrna,both,none}, --ensure {rrna,norrna,both,none}
-                        Ensure which classificaion has high confidence
+                        Ensure which classificaion has high confidence for paired end reads.
                         norrna: output only high confident non-rRNAs, the rest are clasified as rRNAs;
                         rrna: vice versa, only high confident rRNAs are classified as rRNA and the rest output as non-rRNAs;
                         both: both non-rRNA and rRNA prediction with high confidence;
                         none: give label based on the mean probability of read pair.
-                          (Only applicable for paired end reads, discard the read pair when their predicitons are discordant) -t THREADS, --threads THREADS
+                              (Only applicable for paired end reads, discard the read pair when their predicitons are discordant)
+  -t THREADS, --threads THREADS
                         number of threads to use. (default: 10) -m MEMORY, --memory MEMORY
                         amount (GB) of GPU RAM. (default: 12) --chunk_size CHUNK_SIZE
                         Use this parameter when having low memory.
 Parsing the file in chunks.
-                        Not needed when free RAM >=5 * your_file_size (uncompressed,
-                        sum of paired ends).
+                        Not needed when free RAM >=5 * your_file_size (uncompressed, sum of paired ends).
-                        When chunk_size=256, memory=16 it will load 256 * 16 * 1024
-                        reads each chunk (use ~20 GB for 100bp paired end).
+                        When chunk_size=256, memory=16 it will load 256 * 16 * 1024 reads each chunk (use ~20 GB for 100bp paired end).
   -v, --version         show program's version number and exit
 ```